PostHog/posthog.com/contents/blog/experiments.md

 ![PostHog - Experiment Results](../images/blog/experimentation/experiment-results.png)

-Well, that's enough about how experiments work.
+It's a powerful tool for building great products, but that's enough about how experiments work for now.
 If you're interested in the technical details, check out the [Experimentation user guide](/docs/user-guides/experimentation).

-For now, let's get into three interesting things we learned about running successful experiments.
+Instead, I'm going to share the three key things we've learned about running effective A/B tests so you can get the most out of this new feature.

 ## 1. Choose your metric carefully